bgoonz/docs-collection/github/rest/guides/getting-started-with-the-checks-api.md

 ---
 title: Getting started with the Checks API
-intro: 'The Check Runs API enables you to build GitHub Apps that run powerful checks against code changes in a repository.
-You can create apps that perform continuous integration, code linting, or code scanning services and provide detailed feedback on commits.'
+intro: "The Check Runs API enables you to build GitHub Apps that run powerful checks against code changes in a repository.
+You can create apps that perform continuous integration, code linting, or code scanning services and provide detailed feedback on commits."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 shortTitle: Get started - Checks API